Overview Articles

 Can I Keep My Home in Bankruptcy if I Am Behind on HOA Dues?

-In most cases, if you are behind on your homeowners’ association (HOA) dues, the HOA can place a lien and foreclose on your property.
-Whether filing for bankruptcy can help you keep your home will typically depend on whether you file for Chapter 7 or Chapter 13 bankruptcy.
-What Is an HOA Lien?
-In
+Whether filing for bankruptcy can help you eliminate HOA dues and keep your home will typically depend on whether you file for Chapter 7 or Chapter 13.
+Learn more.

 Questions on Your Home in Bankruptcy